Engicos-Coders-Club/club-official-website/README.md

 ## Updates

-> We have moved the next-ts branch into main.
+We have moved the `next-ts` branch into the `main`.
 So the current project is using Next.js with TypeScript.

 ## Wireframe and Design